Register to vote

 Register to vote with no fixed address (Electoral Commission website).

 If you are a member of the Armed Forces

 You can register as a service voter if you are a member of the armed forces or the spouse or civil partner of someone in the armed forces.

 You can find further information and details on how to register as a service voter (Electoral Commission website), including how to vote if you are abroad on the day of an election or referendum.

 Keeping your vote if moving abroad

-If you are a British citizen and you are thinking of living or working abroad, you may still be able to register to vote at Parliamentary and European Parliamentary elections from your last address here.
+If you are a British citizen and you are thinking of living or working abroad, you may still be able to register to vote at Parliamentary elections from your last address here.
 Your right to vote in this country's elections can last up to 15 years.
 Find out about voting from overseas.